The COVID-19 Family Support Center

 If you do not receive information regarding P-EBT or if you'd like more information, please contact Janice Johnson-Plumer at 508-208-5518 or JANICEJOHNSONPLUMER@bpsma.org.
 Janice is also happy to provide information relevant to unemployment assistance.

-Beginning Monday, September 21, meals will be given out on Monday to Friday from 3 to 6 p.m. at all schools other than the Huntington, Keith Center, Brockton High and North (alternate nearby locations listed below).
+Grab-and-go meals will be available from 2 p.m. to 5 p.m.
+Monday through Friday at all schools other than the Huntington, BHS, Keith Center, and North (alternate nearby locations listed below).
 Meal packages will include a breakfast and a lunch.
 Additional meals will be provided to cover off days.

 Parents/guardians and other adult care givers can pick up meals on behalf of their students.
 Students are not required to be present at the time of pick up.
 Families can visit the school that is nearest to their home to pick up meals.